 We do need to pay attention and keep the sunscreen handy.
 I am grateful that we can have some of the sun blocking clothing to help as I do not like the feel of sunscreen.
 I can’t afford to be without some kind of sun protection.

-Taking walks in the mornings, putting sunscreen on my face, wearing lightweight loose-fitting long sleeve shirts will be my main defence.
+Taking walks in the mornings, putting sunscreen on my face, and wearing lightweight loose-fitting long sleeve shirts will be my main defense.
 I will be trying some sunblock on the backs of my hands.
 I knew that sunblock existed, I just never thought about it for the tops of my hands!

 Last weekend when we attended our youngest grandson’s Youth League Football game, I was grateful for sunscreen and my wide brim hat and shirt.
 That sun was hot.

 There were so many there who had no sunscreen and Moms in tank tops.
 The little blond-headed girls with fair skin in the cheer squad.

 Third and fourth-grade boys on the field.
 A ball game that starts at 10:30 A M?
 Perfect set-up for overexposure.